vbookshelf/Offline-MedAi-Console/README.md

 - <strong>High-Performance Hybrid Network:</strong> The app intelligently uses both HTTP and WebSockets.
 HTTP provides robust handling for file uploads, while WebSockets enable a real-time, low-latency connection for streaming AI responses and audio.

-- <strong>Fast Audio with Sentence-by-Sentence TTS:</strong> Instead of waiting for the AI to generate its full response, text-to-speech audio begins playing sentence by sentence, creating a much more fluid and natural conversational experience.
+- <strong>Fast Audio with Sentence-by-Sentence TTS:</strong> Instead of waiting for the AI to generate its full response, text-to-speech audio begins playing sentence by sentence, creating a fast conversational experience.

 <br>